• COLGA MLP Home Page

 The success of COLGAMLP is defined by more than just winning; it’s about building the Columbus and Phenix City pickleball community.
 Get ready to meet and play against new faces at different venues, elevate your skill, and forge lasting friendships.
 Every season is an opportunity to improve and enjoy the great sport of pickleball.

 Have questions or suggestions?
 I'm here to help.
-Please contact Doug directly at colgamlp@gmail.com.
+Please contact me or any committee member directly at colgamlp@gmail.com.

 The Draft process: how will teams be selected?

-The commissioner and committee will select voluntary team captains and determine the number of teams in each skill division based on the quantity of players registered for the league.
+The commissioner and committee will select voluntary team captains and determine the number of teams in two skill divisions (Blue and Red Divisions) based on the quantity of players registered for the league.

 Team captains, the committee, and the commissioner will meet for a draft to select teams.
 The commissioner will provide index cards with each player's name and skill level.
 The cards will be laid on the table categorized into male/female and skill levels.
 Starting with the captain with the lowest DUPR rating, the captains will sequentially choose female players from the pool.
 Following selection of female players, the Captains will continue building teams with male players until each team is filled with six total players.